saxifrage/cityasacampus/roadmap.md

 #####Stage One: Displaying Opportunities####

-*(Sprints 0 - 2, March 23 - April 10)*
+*(Sprints 0, March 20 - 27)*

 1. Bootstrapping the Application
 2. Building out the DB and RoR back-end
-3. Building API onto Rails
-4. Creating templates for modifying the resources
+3. Creating templates for modifying the resources
-5. Creating templates to display the resources
+4. Creating templates to display the resources
-6. Managing the large dataset problem
-7. Implementing a design (back-end)
+5. Implementing a design (back-end)

+*(Sprints 1 - 2, March 23 - April 10)*

+1. Building API onto Rails
-8. Implement Explore page functionality using our API
+2. Implement Explore page functionality using our API
-9. Build Explore page functionality as native white-label integration
+3. Build Explore page functionality as native white-label integration
-10. Test integrated Explore pages with organization users
+4. Test integrated Explore pages with organization users
-11. Test CNAME Explore pages with organization users
+5. Test CNAME Explore pages with organization users
-12. Soft public deployment
+6. Soft public deployment
-13. Document our JS wrapper for our API
+7. Document our JS wrapper for our API
+8. Managing the large dataset problem

 #####Stage Two: Logins and Learner Accounts and External API#####